aka001/TCP_FileTransferProtocol/README.md

 To run the program-

-    Run the script doit.sh ./doit.sh
+    Run the script doit.sh:
+    ./doit.sh

-    Start a server in one window of the terminal ./serverit
+    Start a server in one window of the terminal:
+    ./serverit

 3.Start a client in the other window of the terminal ./clientit